00Fjongl/js-extra/Optimization/blink.md

 Division and remainder operators are noticeably slower than other operators.
 Instead of using something like `a/b<b`, use `a<b*b`.

 When it comes to long loops, the standard `for` loop will perform better than looping with `TypedArray.from`, `Array.from`, `.forEach`, `.map`, `for...of`, `for...in`, and `.replace`.
 The standard `while` loop will perform equally as well as the standard `for` loop in most cases.
 When it comes to optimizing the condition, if there is a property of an object being called or retrieved for each time the condition is evaluated, it should instead be assigned to a variable outside of the loop beforehand.
 Assigning it to a variable prevents it from having to attempt to reupdate the value of the condition.

-Postfix operators happen to be faster than prefix operators, so stick to using something like `a++` over `++a`.